Arvilla Berger Lecture

 The Annual New York Cardiac Center Lecture traditionally invites prominent presenters to cover a particular specialty area related to cardiovascular health.
 The New York Cardiac Center helps to sponsor research and development of treatment for those who need it and to assist in training scientists, educators and physicians in conjunction with the New York State Chapter of the American College of Cardiology and the New York Cardiological Society.
 It is through the support of the New York Cardiac Center that all of the above programs are made possible, due to its very generous contributions and commitment to the continued education of healthcare practitioners in New York.
 This lecture is usually held in November.

-Bill Lawson, MD, FACC
+Norma Keller, MD, FACC

 Mary Patterson, MA, MSA